Best Equity Release For Over 55s – No Fee Deals 2025

 As he mentions above, Martin Lewis is the founder of MoneySavingExpert.com.
 He doesn’t recommend equity release as the best way to get cash because there are usually easier options available, such as downsizing or taking out a loan against the value of your home.

-There are a few different alternatives to equity release.
+There are several alternatives to equity release.
 One option is to take out a reverse mortgage.
 With this type of loan, you borrow against the equity in your home and don’t have to make any payments on the loan as long as you live in the house.
 The downside is that if you decide to sell your home, you’ll have to pay back the loan amount plus interest.

 Can I move if I have equity release?